-Administration of the Section 8 Housing Choice Voucher Program is the responsibility of the Housing Authority of the City of Bayonne (the "Authority") and shall be in compliance with the U. S. Department of Housing and Urban Development's ("HUD") Section 8 Regulations as well as all Federal, State and local Fair Housing Laws and Regulations.
-The jurisdiction of the Authority is the City of Bayonne.
+Administration of the Section 8 Housing Choice Voucher Program and the functions and responsibilities of the staff of the Housing Authority of the City of Bayonne (the "Authority") shall be in compliance with the Authority's Personnel Policy and the U. S. Department of Housing and Urban Development's ("HUD") Section 8 Regulations as well as all Federal, State and local Fair Housing Laws and Regulations.